Automated Machine Learning Pipeline: Large Language Models-Assisted Automated Dataset Generation for Training Machine-Learned Interatomic Potentials: Code architecture

 Upon completion of the AIMD simulations and subsequent evaluation of energies and forces, the output can be processed as with the last step, to produce temperature-specific \texttt{.json} datasets.
 These files serve as structured inputs for MLIP training or further electronic structure investigations.

-\subsubsection{ML potential dataset creation}
+\item \textbf{\textit{ML potential dataset creation}}

 The dataset containing all relevant information in a single \texttt{.json} file can be automatically converted into an HDF5 format, which is then partitioned into training and validation subsets—by default using an 85\% to 15\% split, although this ratio can be adjusted by the user.
-During this process, users are also prompted to define the batch size and specify a maximum threshold for atomic forces, which helps tailor the dataset to the intended training conditions.
-Any configurations exceeding this force threshold are automatically identified and excluded as outliers, thereby improving the robustness and physical relevance of the final dataset.
+During this process, users are also prompted to define the batch size and specify a maximum threshold for atomic forces.
+While including moderately ``high-force'' configurations is beneficial for training robust MLIPs (as discussed in Section \ref{sec:introduction}), excessively high-force configurations—often artifacts of insufficient equilibration, numerical instabilities, or unphysical/inaccessible geometries—can corrupt the learning of the PES and lead to poor generalization.
+The force threshold allows users to identify and exclude such extreme outliers while retaining the diverse, physically relevant configurations that improve model performance.''
 Once the dataset is prepared, users can directly launch the training of a MLIP using the MACE architecture.
 A sample \texttt{config.yaml} file—containing all necessary parameters for training—is available in the project’s GitHub repository and can be adapted by users to suit their specific needs.\cite{amlp_github} This ensures a straightforward transition from dataset generation to model training while preserving flexibility for methodological adjustments.
-Upon successful training, users obtain a customized MLIP, which can subsequently be directly loaded and utilized with the next module.